opendevstack/ods-provisioning-app/README.md

 [![Build Status](https://travis-ci.com/opendevstack/ods-provisioning-app.svg?branch=master)](https://travis-ci.com/opendevstack/ods-provisioning-app)

 This application creates new OpenDevStack digital projects.
 It is the central entrypoint to get started with a new project / or provision new components based on [quickstarters](https://github.com/opendevstack/ods-project-quickstarters).
-It delegates the tasks to create / update resources to several services such as jira, confluence, bitbucket and rundeck.
+It delegates the tasks to create / update resources to several services such as jira, confluence, bitbucket and rundeck - which are the default implementations

 ## Basic idea & usage:
 1. An admin (user in a group defined in property `crowd.admin.group`) creates new ODS project.
 This in turn creates
     - a Jira Project (name based on project `key` & `name`)
     - a Confluence Space (name based on project's `key`)
-    - the required Openshift projects named `key`-dev, `key`-test and `key`-cd - in case `openshiftproject == true`.
+    - the required Openshift projects named `key`-dev, `key`-test and `key`-cd - in case `platformRuntime == true`.
 Internally this is done thru a rest call to rundeck triggering the [create-projects rundeck job](https://github.com/opendevstack/ods-project-quickstarters/blob/master/rundeck-jobs/openshift/create-projects.yaml)
-    - a Bitbucket Project (name based on project `key`) - in case `openshiftproject == true`.
+    - a Bitbucket Project (name based on project `key`) - in case `platformRuntime == true`.
 Within this project two default repositories are created `key`-oc-config-artifacts for all `yaml` resources as well as `key`-design for any design artifacts (e.g. sketches)

 2. A normal user (user in a group defined in property `crowd.user.group`) creates all resources required for a working component - this happens thru the user interface - in going to modify project / picking your project and then the wanted quickstarter.
 Internally this is done thru a rest call to rundeck - with the picked job as parameter - [here](https://github.com/opendevstack/ods-project-quickstarters/tree/master/rundeck-jobs/quickstarts)